agisga/coding_notes/google_cloud.md

 4. Activate the TensorFlow Virtualenv: `source ~/tensorflow/bin/activate`.
 5. Start Jupyter Notebook: `jupyter notebook --no-browser --port=5000` (to open the notebook in your local browser you need to you the right IP, which for example can be found through the online interface, or via `gcloud compute instances list`).
 6. Deactivate the TensorFlow Virtualenv: `deactivate`.
-7. Turn off the instance using the browser interface (or `gcloud compute instances start INSTANCE_NAME`).
+7. Turn off the instance using the browser interface (or `gcloud compute instances stop INSTANCE_NAME`).

 ## References